-The Solar System
+The Solar System 3 credits, 3 hours lecture

 This course discusses the development of astronomy and astronomical techniques, including results obtained from the latest orbiting observatories such as the Hubble Space Telescope, Galileo Probe and Mars Global Surveyor.
-The origin, evolution and nature of the Earth, Moon, Sun, the other planets and non-planetary bodies in the solar system will be discussed.
+The origin, evolution and nature of the Earth, Moon, Sun, the other planets and nonplanetary bodies in the solar system will be discussed.
 One component of this course is accessible to the public through Keyano's non-credit offerings.